-During the year additional private finance arrangements were finalised with the Royal Bank of Scotland to provide finance for two new development projects which started on site before the year end plus the refinancing of an existing loan from Shetland Islands Council.
+During the year additional private finance arrangements were agreed with the Bank of Scotland to provide finance for three new development projects which are due to start on site during 2019/20.
+The loan documentation for this had not been finalised at 31st March 2019.